aedobbyn/beer-data-science/compile.md

 *Style first, forgiveness later?*

-* One reason  seems that beers are generally brewed with style in mind first ("let's make a pale ale")
+* One reason  seems that beers are generally brewed with style in mind first ("let's make a pale ale") rather than deciding the beer's style after determining its characteristics and idiosyncrasies
     * Even if the beer turns out more like a sour, and in a blind taste test might be classified as a sour more often than a pale ale, it still gets the label pale ale
     * This makes the style definitions broader and harder to predict
-* The characteristics and idiosyncrasies

-*Future Work*
+*Future Directions*

-* Incorporating flavor profile
+* Incorporate flavor profiles for beers sourced/scraped from somewhere
+* Implement a GAN to come up with beer names
+* More on the hops deep dive: which hops are used most often in which styles?